LLNL/libROM/README.md

 The best starting point for new users interested in libROM's features is to review the [examples](https://www.librom.net/examples.html).
 The [code documentation](https://librom.readthedocs.io/en/latest/index.html)
-provides more details about libROMs' classes and functions.
+provides more details about libROM's classes and functions.

 ## Features